moondance-labs/tanssi-docs/learn/appchains/overview.md

 ## Appchain Transaction Flow {: #appchain-transaction}

 A transaction submitted to a Tanssi appchain follows a complex yet seamless path from submission to block inclusion and finalization.
-The appchain infrastructure, Tanssi, and the chosen [security provider](/learn/tanssi/external-security-providers/){target=\_blank} all work together at different levels to ensure that the process happens as quickly as possible, which normally takes around 30 seconds.
+The appchain infrastructure, Tanssi, and the chosen [security provider](/learn/tanssi/external-security-providers/){target=\_blank} work together at different levels to ensure the process happens as quickly as possible, usually taking around 30 seconds.
 Remember that a transaction in a Tanssi appchain reaches deterministic finality.
-Consequently, once the transaction is final, it becomes irreversible and unchangeable, and the state transition that resulted when executing that transaction is final.
+Consequently, once the transaction is final, it becomes irreversible and unchangeable, and the state transition resulting from executing that transaction is final.

 For example, a user initiates a transaction when interacting via an application deployed to a Tanssi appchain.
 The RPC provider will share the transaction, which sits in the chain's transaction pool, with all network participants.
 A sequencer assigned by Tanssi to that appchain will eventually pick up the transaction and include it in the next appchain block.